awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 Volume gateways and tape gateways support configuration of a Socket Secure version 5 \(SOCKS5\) proxy between your on\-premises gateway and AWS\.
 File gateways support configuration of an HyperText Transfer Protocol \(HTTP\) proxy\.

 **Note**
-The only proxy configurations AWS Storage Gateway supports are SOCKS5 and HTTP\.
+The only proxy configurations Storage Gateway supports are SOCKS5 and HTTP\.

 If your gateway must use a proxy server to communicate to the internet, then you need to configure the SOCKS or HTTP proxy settings for your gateway\.
 You do this by specifying an IP address and port number for the host running your proxy\.
-After you do so, AWS Storage Gateway routes all HTTP traffic through your proxy server\.
+After you do so, Storage Gateway routes all HTTP traffic through your proxy server\.
 For information about network requirements for your gateway, see [Network and firewall requirements](Requirements.md#networks)\.

-The following procedure shows you how to configure SOCKS proxy for volume gateway and tape gateway\.
+The following procedure shows you how to configure SOCKS proxy for volume gateway and Tape Gateway\.
 For instructions on how to configure HTTP proxy for file gateway, see [To configure an HTTP proxy for a file gateway](#http-proxy)\.<a name="socks-proxy"></a>

 **To configure a SOCKS5 proxy for volume and tape gateways**